tmhn/Sparta/node/1-node-intro/README.md

 * The node console
 * Your first node app

 This module introduces you to server side/backend development.
 So far all the code we've written has run in the user's browser.
 It's been great for making changes to a page and for communicating with servers.
 But that is only half the story.
-We are now going to write code that determins what the browser get's sent in the first place!
+We are now going to write code that determines what the browser gets sent in the first place!

-We will use code to ***change*** the HTML ***before*** it is sent to the user's browser.
-We will be accessing databases too so we can make things that persist for longer than the browser is open.
+We will use code to ***create*** the HTML ***before*** it is sent to the user's browser.
+We will be accessing databases too, so we can make things that persist for longer than the browser is open.
 And we will be using it to build our ***own*** APIs.

 I said right at the start of the course that javascript was written to run in the browser.
 Well, because of this it became a very popular language.
 But unforunately it couldn't be used to write server side code.
 So developers had to learn another language aswell to do this.